-Cameroon is a member of the Central African Economic and Monetary Community (in French, CEMAC) which also includes Gabon, Central African Republic, Republic of Congo, Chad, and Equatorial Guinea.
+Cameroon is a member of the Central African Economic and Monetary Community (in French, CEMAC), which also includes Gabon, Central African Republic, Republic of Congo, Chad, and Equatorial Guinea.
 CEMAC countries have a common currency managed by a common central bank.
-The Community is trying to establish a unified market allowing for open trade and capital flows between the member states.
+The Community is working to establish a unified market allowing for open trade and capital flows between the member states.
 However, trade levels between Cameroon and its neighbors are small compared to the trade flows between Cameroon and its principal trading partners in Europe.

-Cameroon's economy has registered five consecutive years of real economic growth averaging 4-5 percent annually.
-It has undertaken economic reform measures in collaboration with the IMF and the World Bank.
-The government has liberalized some aspects of the trade and investment climate, notably allowing greater foreign investment in previously closed sectors.
+Cameroon's economy has registered seven consecutive years of real economic growth averaging 4 percent to 5 percent annually.
+It has undertaken economic reform measures in collaboration with the International Monetary Fund (IMF) and the World Bank.
+The Cameroon government has liberalized some aspects of the trade and investment climate, notably allowing greater foreign investment in previously closed sectors.
+New investment legislation passed in March 2002 will further open opportunities for investors once it is fully implemented at the end of 2004.
 There are efforts to reform port and customs administrations, but many procedures remain opaque.